kenyonsmith/kenyon-smith-central/README.md

-% Kenyon Smith

 ### Location
-I live in Logan, in Cache County, Utah, in the United States of America.
+I live in Logan, Utah, in the United States of America.

 ### Education
 I have a B.S. in Electrical Engineering from Utah State University.